PAFR2003/LightsCameraDestruction/README.md

 # README for Reactorland
-This is Reactorland, a civilization based from FBE Reactors.
+This is Reactorland, a civilization based from FBE Reactors for DeCiv mod.

 Units-